avehtari/BDA_course_Aalto/README.md

   + see e.g. [BDA_R_demos](https://github.com/avehtari/BDA_R_demos)
   + see e.g. [BDA_py_demos](https://github.com/avehtari/BDA_py_demos)

+This course has been designed for students studying computer science or computational science, and thus there is a lot of emphasise in computational aspects of Bayesian data analysis.

 If you find BDA3 too difficult to start with, I recommend
  - For background prerequisites, see, e.g., chapters 2, 4 and 5 in [Kruschke, "Doing Bayesian Data Analysis"](https://sites.google.com/site/doingbayesiandataanalysis/).
 Some of my students have found this useful.
  - Richard McElreath's [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) book is easier and the latest videos of [Statistical Rethinking: A Bayesian Course Using R and Stan](https://github.com/rmcelreath/statrethinking_winter2019) are highly recommended even if you are following BDA3.